Cape Town Warned About Venomous Creatures in Water, SA Reacts

 “I think they just want to cause unnecessary panic.
 Why?
 I don't know.”

-3 More stories by Briefly News
+3 More snake stories by Briefly News

-- A South African woman amazed Mzansi when she shared her story of sleeping with a black mamba to maintain wealth
+- A South African woman amazed Mzansi when she shared her story of sleeping with a black mamba to maintain wealth.

-- Guests were startled by a giant invasive rock python while on vacation at a lodge in KwaZulu-Natal
+- Guests were startled by a giant invasive rock python while on vacation at a lodge in KwaZulu-Natal.

 Source: Briefly News